NPC-Studio/mistria-sdk/CREATING_OBJECTS_AND_ITEMS.md

 To get the `my_seed` in-game, one could edit their save file with [vaultc](https://github.com/NPC-Studio/vaultc) or edit some other part of the game to make that item accessible.
 For furniture, using the appropriate tags will allow the furniture to appear in the crafting menu.

+## Missing Objects and Items

+If an id is present in a save file, but no longer declared, we do two different strategies.
+For objects, we ignore them entirely.
+For items, we replace them with `unknown_item`.
+If the user saves again, this `unknown_item` is permanently saved over their original ID, and they'll need to find an old save to get those lost ids again.

+In both cases, an error is emitted in the logs.
+See [here](./LOGS.md) for more information on seeing those.

 Good luck, happy hacking!